JPhin/TicTacToe/README.md

 # TicTacToe
-A game of Tic-Tac-Toe meant for two players.
+This game of TicTacToe serves as a practice in game design, UI/UX design, and creating more complex applications.